-> To achieve its goal, the plan calls for the United States to switch to 100 percent renewable energy in a decade.
-In 2017, only 11 percent of the nation's energy consumption came from renewables, according to the Energy Information Administration.
-Another 9 percent is generated by nuclear power.
+To achieve its goal, the plan calls for the United States to switch to 100% renewable energy in 10 years.
+In 2017, only 11% of the nation's energy consumption came from renewables, according to the Energy Information Administration.
+Another 9% is generated by nuclear power.
 Although it's not renewable, it also doesn't emit carbon dioxide.

-> At its core is the recognition that the oil and carbon-based energy system must be changed to reduce further emissions.
+At its core is the recognition that the oil and carbon-based energy system must be changed to reduce further emissions.
 Technology must be introduced to absorb existing CO2 levels.
 And it all must happen within the next 10 years.
-Otherwise, levels could exceed a tipping point that leads to hothouse earth.
+Otherwise, the United Nations warned temperatures could exceed a tipping point that leads to hothouse earth.

-> Details of the Plan
+Details of the Plan

-> - Shift 100 percent of national power generation to renewable sources.
+- Shift 100% of national power generation to renewable sources.

-> - Build a national energy-efficient "smart" grid.
+- Build a national energy-efficient "smart" grid.

 - Upgrade all buildings to become energy efficient.

 - Decarbonize manufacturing and agricultural industries.